eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 A unique id for each module that is defined by some central instance that knows all modules that are to be used in some project.

-### Platform
+### Custom Implementation

 The backend code that is used by any module.
-It can be changed at compile time and there is only one active platform at a time.
+It can be changed at compile time and there is only one active implementation at a time.

 ### Error Reporting API

-The frontend to repor errors.
-API for short.
+The frontend to repor errors that is used by the individual modules.

 ### Error Handler

-The backend that defines the actions on reported errors.
-Defined by the platform.
+The part of the custom implementation that defines the actions on reported errors.

 ### Error Code

-Some error code that is unique per module.
+Some error code that is unique for each error module.
+It is recommended that it corresponds only to the type of error (i.e. out-of-memory error) only and not the location.

 ### Error